Need trip ideas? Check out our curated collections of destinations around the globe.More

 diverse shopping, dining, and arts offerings.
 Thousands of food lovers make the trip to the New Paltz area for its popular food festivals, including the Gardiner Cupcake Festival at Wrights Farm in May, the Taste of New Paltz Festival at the Ulster County Fairgrounds in September, and the Ulster County Fair in late July.

-Founded in 1677 by Huguenots who received a patent from the colonial governor, New Paltz is one of the oldest communities in the United States.
-The settlers originally wanted to build on the flats, on the west side of the Wallkill River, but rethought that plan after the American Indians warned them about the river's spring floods.
-Building on the higher, eastern bank was an excellent decision: buildings dating from the early 1700s still stand throughout town.
-Several serve as bed-and-breakfasts today, so you can experience them personally.
+New Paltz is one of the oldest communities in the United States and several buildings dating from the early 1700s still stand throughout town.
+Some serve as bed-and-breakfasts today, so you can experience them personally.

 In the distance, beyond a main street of casual eateries and quirky shops, rise the craggy cliffs of the Shawangunk Mountains.
 With steep faces of white quartzite conglomerate that reach more than 2,000 feet above sea level at some points, the Gunks, as they're casually known, are a premier destination for rock climbers in the northeast.
 Sky Top Tower, which sits atop a prominent ledge, is a landmark for miles around.

 Annandale-on-Hudson is home to the beautiful Bard College campus and its famous Fisher Center for the Performing Arts.
 If you travel north to...